pyfsi/coconut/coupling_components/solver_wrappers/abaqus/abaqus.md

 }
 ```

-Other than this, the operation of the Abaqus solver wrapper for line loads is identical to when surface-based are considered.
-Currently, only 3D Timoshenko beam elements have been tested.
+Other than this, the operation of the Abaqus solver wrapper for line loads is identical to when surface-based loads are considered.
+Currently, only 3D (quadratic) Timoshenko beam elements have been tested, though no significant changes are expected for other beamlike elements in the Abaqus library.

 ## Version specific documentation